>Home >Product >FAQ

 • spreadsheets with calculation routines requiring significant iteration

-However, even spreadsheets with the above characteristics may be successfully encoded using the advanced Spreadsheet Sentry options, either individually or in combination, by:
+However, even these types of spreadsheets can still be successfully encoded using the advanced Spreadsheet Sentry options, either individually or in combination, by:

 • encoding just some of the worksheets